scholacantorum/public-site/concerts/heart/index.md

 Special guests join Schola with familiar and new favorites.
 Celebrate the holiday season and prepare for the new year!

-Sponsored by Carrielynn & David Haedtler and Glenn Serre & Ting Kao.
+Sponsored by Carrielynn &amp; David Haedtler and Glenn Serre &amp; Ting Kao.